Intellectual Property Cases: Everything You Need to Know

 The Bratz dolls were created in 2001.
 During that time, the sale of Bratz dolls was 40% greater than the sale of Barbies, which had been around for decades by that time.
 But by 2005, the maker of Bratz dolls, MGA Entertainment Inc., brought a legal suit against toymaker Mattel Inc. alleging that one of the types of the defendant’s Barbies was an identical copy of the look of the Bratz dolls.
 Mattel then counter-sued claiming that Bratz creator, Carter Bryant, designed the Bratz doll while working for Mattel.
 Bryant worked at Mattel around 1995 to 1998 and again from 1999 to 2000.
 His Mattel employment contract specifically noted that any of the designs he came up with during his employment at Mattel would belong to his employer.
 The judge sided with Mattel, ruling that MGA must pay toymaker Mattel $100M and remove Bratz from all stores, which lasted for approximately one year.

 If you need help learning about intellectual property cases, or if you believe that you are the victim of trademark or copyright infringement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.